The Institute of Medicine (now known as the National Academy of Medicine) established the following Recommended Dietary Allowances (RDA) for folate:

 *DFE = dietary folate equivalents.

-**Women should continue to get 400 micrograms of folic acid from supplements or fortified foods until their pregnancy is confirmed and they begin prenatal care.
+**Women are recommended to consume 400 micrograms of folic acid from supplements or fortified foods until their pregnancy is confirmed and they begin prenatal care.

-The U.S. Public Health Service and the Institute of Medicine recommend that all women of childbearing age consume 400 micrograms of folic acid every day, from a supplement or fortified foods, in addition to consuming food folate from a varied diet.
+The U.S. Public Health Service and the National Academy of Medicine (formerly known as the Institute of Medicine) recommend that all women of childbearing age consume 400 micrograms of folic acid every day, from a supplement or fortified foods, in addition to consuming food folate from a varied diet.
 This recommendation would also apply to teenage and younger girls who have reached menses.

 Family History of NTD-Affected Pregnancy